 She still uses traditional clothes at parties and events, and today she adopts an innovative style.
 Try without waiting for the famous Moroccan caftan!
 Slippers are also a symbol of authentic Moroccan clothing.
 Today’s fashion is reflected in fashion design and many creative people present designs for contemporary models.

 Want to go home with original handcrafted jewelry?
 Marrakech and the surrounding areas abound with luxury Berber jewelry!
 Among other things, you will find this jewelry in the medina near Jamaâ El Fna Square.
 Much silver jewelry is also made in cities such as Guelmim, Agadir, Essaouira, Tiznit, and even Taroudant.
 Craftsmen make jewelry from gold or silver and are sold in antique city markets.

 In Rabat, pottery testifies to the deep cross-fertilization between Berber and Andalusian cultures.
 Ceramics also dictates its presence.
 The shapes and colors used differ according to the regions: the blue patterns in Fez, the yellow patterns in Safi, and the green patterns in Meknes.
 We will make an appointment for you in Safi to discover the multicolored pottery.
 And Azemmour invites you to discover the products of artisan women.
 In Salé, don’t miss the potters’ complex, Al Walaja.

 Traditional iron industry

-You can discover wrought iron masterpieces in Marrakech, Fez or Safi: candles, lanterns, mirrors, or lampshades are all accessories that will add elegance to your home.
-We offer you a special date with the magnificent wood carvings in Fez, Marrakesh, and even Salé.
+You can discover wrought iron masterpieces in Marrakech, Fez, or Safi: candles, lanterns, mirrors, or lampshades are all accessories that will add elegance to your home.
+We offer you a special date with magnificent wood carvings in Fez, Marrakesh, and even Salé.

 Thuja wood industry